 - Brief description of the incident such as observations of the student’s behavior, information about the about the assignment, areas in which you think academic misconduct occurred.

-Additional information could include any statements gathered from other students, such as a teaching assistant who observed misconduct.
+Additional information could include any statements gathered from others, such as a teaching assistant who observed the alleged misconduct.

-- Course Materials: include handouts to the student explaining the assignment or examination for which they are charged with misconduct.
+- Course materials including handouts to the student explaining the assignment or examination for which they are charged with misconduct.

 - The student’s work.
 It is understandable that you might wish to provide copies, but if the quality of the paper, specific marks which do not reproduce well, or remains of attempts to alter a paper are essential to the case, originals may be necessary.